Admissions Policy for full-time students - 2021 Entry

 The Application Process

-State schools without sixth forms
+Designated state schools without sixth form entry

 The schools without sixth forms which qualify for guaranteed status according to the geographical criteria indicated above are Chessington Community College, Esher Church of England High School, The Matthew Arnold School, Sunbury Manor School, Thamesmead School, Thomas Knyvett College and Twickenham School.